miladyboy/wingman/tasks/Tasks.md

 - [ ] When uploading Tinder photos, extract and save tags/info from the description and profile.
 - [ ] Build a React Native app for mobile. **(Hard)**
 - [ ] Upload user chats to mimic their style. **(Mid)**
-- [ ] A paid user shouldn't be able to access /subscribe

 # To-Do